 By Carla Anderson

-Ninety percent of Arkansans who selected a health plan were eligible for financial assistance compared to 82 percent nationally.
-Sixteen percent selected bronze plans, 66 percent selected sliver plans, and 17 percent selected gold plans.
+As of March 24, about 33,500 Arkansas residents signed up for private health plans.
+Ninety-one percent of Arkansans who selected a health plan were eligible for financial assistance compared to 83 percent nationally.
+Seventeen percent selected bronze plans, 67 percent selected sliver plans, and 16 percent selected gold plans.
 Gold plans have higher premiums, but lower deductibles.

 Arkansas is among a handful of states that opted for a partnership marketplace.
 The state website is called Arkansas Health Connector, and it provides key dates for enrolling, frequently asked questions and other information to help people understand their options for purchasing health insurance.
 State residents use the federal marketplace, HealthCare.gov, to compare plans, see if they qualify for subsidies and purchase coverage.